T0biWan/kakeibo-bot/README.md

 # kakeibot

-Simple telegram bot to run a kakeibo
+> Simple telegram bot to run a kakeibo

+⚠️Under construction, I just started the project⚠️